SnowdogApps/magento2-alpaca-theme/Snowdog_Components/README.md

   ]
   ```
 5. Customize or add new files following the same structure as in Alpaca components

+6. Components imports are located in files in: `vendor/snowdog/theme-frontend-alpaca/Snowdog_Components/components/styles`, copy appropriate file(s) from there in your child theme to import extended or new component(s)

 6. Run `yarn` and `yarn dev` to run components in fractal.build. :tada: